When will US 290 Program construction be completed?

 Due to utility delays, the construction schedule on the bridge did change and we anticipate the new SH 6/FM 1960 bridge over US 290 to be completed in late 2019.
 However, it is our goal to complete the US 290 mainlanes by the end of 2018.

-Inbound US 290 is now two lanes approaching I-610 to accommodate the existing US 290 construction phasing.
+Inbound US 290 is now three lanes approaching I-610 to accommodate the existing US 290 construction phasing.
 When the work is complete, there will be three lanes going to I-610 West Loop southbound, and two lanes going to I-610 North Loop eastbound.

 How will I know about any detours and closures?